Please ensure Javascript is enabled for purposes of website accessibility Mesothelioma Case - Pride Legal

 Who is compensated in a wrongful death settlement?

-In a wrongful death settlement, compensation usually goes to the estate of the deceased individual, or the deceased individual’s family members.
+In a wrongful death lawsuit settlement, compensation usually goes to the estate of the deceased individual, or the deceased individual’s family members.
 Distribution of a deceased individual’s compensation typically depends upon the given circumstances of the case.

 Should I take my Mesothelioma case to trial?